 Development notes about NegoEx security packages

-You can call mstsc (the terminal server client program) and set a breakpoint in the security package to test.
+Call mstsc (the Terminal Services client) and set a breakpoint in your security package to test it.

-As an alternative you can write a SSPI test program and use SspiExcludePackage to exclude NTLMSP_NAME, MICROSOFT_KERBEROS_NAME and NEGOSSP_NAME
+Alternatively, write an SSPI test program and use SspiExcludePackage to exclude NTLMSP_NAME, MICROSOFT_KERBEROS_NAME, and NEGOSSP_NAME.

 Errors in documentation